After long hours of work, your hand embroidered piece is finished. Congrats! Now you want to display it or wear it, right?

 - Pour out the water with soap and add clean lukewarm water.
 Rinse.
 Change the water again.

-- After several rinses, when all the soap is gone, fill the bowl with fresh water for the last rinse and add a tablespoon of white vinegar.
+- After several rinses, fill the bowl with fresh water for the last rinse and add a tablespoon of white vinegar.
 Rinse the embroidery.
 Vinegar locks the color and prevents it from bleeding.
 Also, it gives extra shine to the floss.

 - Dry embroidery.
 Place your embroidered piece between two clean towels, roll them, and gently squeeze to remove most of the water.
 Lay the embroidery face up on a clean towel or drying rack, lay flat, and let it air dry until it is just damp.